nuejs/nue/packages/nuejs.org/docs/page-layout.md

 ### Sections
-Content writers can split the content area into sections.
-The HTML output looks like this:
+The content is always nested inside one or more section elements.
+A multi-section HTML output looks like this:

 ```
 <article>